ujseah/beavr-bot/README.md

-# BeaVR-Bot

-Bimanual, multi-Embodiment, Accessible, Virtual Reality Teleoperation System for Robots
+# BeaVR-Bot: Bimanual, multi-Embodiment, Accessible, Virtual Reality Teleoperation System for Robots

 This is the official implementation of BeaVR teleoperation control pipeline.